chrisdias/vscode-saveContextMenu/README.md

 ## Features

-This extension adds a new context menus to an Editor tab to Save the file.
-It is most useful when you have AutoSave turned on and new Untitled files are added to the workspace.
+This extension adds a new context menu on an Editor tab to Save the file.
+It's for those of us who, for some reason, like to right click on things rather than press Ctrl+S (or CMD+S on Mac).

-* **Save...**: Invokes the Save dialog.

 ## Using

 Right click on an Editor tab, choose **Save...**.
+That editor will be brought to the front and the Save action will be invoked.

 ![Preview](images/preview.png)